Shikoku

 Treats are fantastic training tools for these intelligent dogs, but keep them under 10% of daily calories.
 Shikokus are active enough to handle reasonable treat rewards, especially during training sessions or as motivation for exercise.

-Fresh water should always be available, particularly during Australia's hot summers.
+Fresh water should always be available, particularly on days over 30°C in the Australian summer.
 Some owners notice their Shikokus drink more during seasonal coat changes, which is perfectly normal.

 If considering home-prepared diets, work closely with your veterinarian to ensure nutritional completeness.
 These dogs have specific needs that generic recipes might not meet.